rexwang123/POS-system/README.md

 python manage.py migrate
 ```

-# After making modifications of models in django rest franework, run the following commands to make the changes reflected in the database
+# After making modifications of models in django rest franework
+## run the following commands to make the changes reflected in the database
 in the POS_system/POS_system directory
 ```
 rm db.sqlite